SpellholdStudios/Region_of_Terror/README.md

 <details><summary>History: original readme from from Gilgamesh (v1.0A)</summary>
 <p>

 I began working on this mod in Spring 2002.
 It is almost completely done by me and the work took 2,5 years.
 It was a hobby for me and I worked when I felt like it.<br>
 TDD and EE were the only mods out when I began working and I have been using mostly the same methods as in those mods (which are nowadays old-fashioned).
 However hopefully some people will be able to enjoy the mod.<br>
 The mod was sheltered by TEAMBG for a long time but after they shut down I moved to FORGOTTEN WARS.
 I received most of the help I needed from the TEAMBG forums.<br>
 I don't speak English as my first language and I've grown a lot during the creation of the mod so you may be able to notice some differences in style here and there.
 I've tried to use as good English as possible but it is not too great.
 I hope it won't bother anyone much.<br>
 Everything you'll find from the mod is just improvisation.
 Ideas that have sprung up from my mind that I have then created in the game.
 The Final Fantasies have had some influence for example.<br>
 Unfortunately I didn't like modding and finished only because I refused to quit.
 The ToB compatibility and NPC dialogs (banters) were never done.<br>
-If they are to be done, I won't be the one who does them.
+If they are to be done, I won't be the one who does them.<br>

+Gilgamesh
 </p>
 </details><br>

 <details><summary>History: a note from King Diamond (v2.0)</summary>
 <p>

 As a big lover of all that is really BIG :stuck_out_tongue_winking_eye: I've decided to give this mod another chance to survive in the modern environments (you know - "generation Pepsi", "Greece - European Champions" and stuff...).
 So, here is another humble attempt not to screw anything that is supposed to work properly.<br>

 Some installation notes:

 - If you want to install RoT along with TDD you can't use Kit Packs from both mods.
-Plz choose wich one you want to install.
+Plz choose which one you want to install.
 In any case, install RoT AFTER TDD v1.10 (or later).
 - Don't forget to install the latest Worldmap mod from Yacomo/Weigo (v6 or later).
-Local RoT's WMP just doesn't know about any other mod existence.<br><br>
+Local RoT's WMP just doesn't know about any other mod existence.<br>

 Cheers,<br>
 and stay heavy,<br>